MicrosoftDocs/win32/desktop-src/MsCS/generic-scripts-commandline.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '1f7dcfc0-3d74-4adb-9faa-275ccf6d26d6'
+ms.assetid: 1f7dcfc0-3d74-4adb-9faa-275ccf6d26d6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["CommandLine Failover Cluster ,for generic scripts", "CommandLine Failover Cluster"]
+- CommandLine Failover Cluster ,for generic scripts
+- CommandLine Failover Cluster
 topic_type:
 - apiref
 api_name:
 - CommandLine
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CommandLine

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2 and Windows Server 2008:  **

 Describes the command-line used to invoke the script when it is started.
 The following table summarizes the attributes of the **CommandLine** property.